-now believe that moods are often a response to what we think, usually without even noticing.
+You may think your moods just come out of nowhere.
+But scientists now believe that moods are usually a response to what we think, often without even noticing.

-And since our children are so sensitive to our moods, they pick up on our mood and tone, and get anxious themselves.
+But wait, it gets worse.
+Since our children are so sensitive to our moods, they pick up on our mood and tone, and get anxious themselves.
 Guess what kids

-So those bad moods and cranky days are often created by our own minds.
 But why is the mind prone to negativity?
-Because the human mind is responsible for
+Because the human mind is responsible for keeping us safe.
+It's always scanning for danger, to keep us from shame,

 - "If he doesn’t start using the potty, he’ll never be able to start school."

 - "How will she ever make it in college if I'm having to check up on her homework so much?"

 - "I screamed at her again.
 I know this is bad for her.
 Have I damaged her for life?"

 - "If I don’t do something drastic to stop this behavior right now, he'll grow up to be a criminal!”

 Many of our thoughts about the future project a negative reality.
 Unfortunately, since our thoughts determine our actions, all these negative thoughts

 influence us to act more harshly with our child, and that in turn worsens the child's behavior.
 We're creating our own self-fulfilling prophecy.